risingwavelabs/helm-charts/docs/CONFIGURATION.md

 | MinIO                      | stateStore.minio   | remote   |
 | Local File System          | stateStore.localFs | local    |

 In the backends, `Local File System` is the only one that stores data locally.
-Make sure it is configured to persistent path (e.g., in a persistent volume), otherwise please expect a data loss on restart.
+Make sure it is configured to a persistent path (e.g., in a persistent volume), otherwise please expect a data loss on restart.

 For the details of a backend, please check the values of the corresponding section.